Ski Bluewood

-Ski Bluewood, formerly known as "Bluewood Ski Area," is an alpine ski area in the northwestern United States, in southeastern Washington.
-Located in Columbia County, at the northern end of the Blue Mountains in the Umatilla National Forest, the elevation at the base area is 4545 ft above sea level, with a summit of 5670 ft for a vertical drop of 1125 ft.
+Ski Bluewood, formerly known as "Bluewood Ski Area," is an alpine ski area in the northwestern United States, in southeastern Washington in Columbia County.
+Located at the northern end of the Blue Mountains in the Umatilla National Forest, the elevation at the base area is 4545 ft above sea level, with a summit of 5670 ft for a vertical drop of 1125 ft.
 The northward-facing slopes are about 4 mi north of the Oregon border and 50 mi west of Idaho, part of the headwaters of the Touchet River, the main tributary of the Walla Walla River.